Energy & Environment Lab Passive Cooling Technology

-Housing in low-income communities in India is often constructed with materials that absorb heat and require more energy to cool down.
-These communities often use cooling fans and air coolers for hours a day, raising their energy bills especially during summers.
-By shifting to passive cooling, these homes could be better adapted to days of extreme heat, which could make households less vulnerable to weather impacts and improve their resilience against climate change risks.
+Housing in low-income communities in India is often constructed with materials that absorb high amounts of heat, requiring more energy to cool the home down.
+These communities often use cooling fans and air coolers for hours a day, raising their energy bills.
+By contrast, passive cooling technology helps homes retain less heat on the hottest days, keeping the home cool without using additional energy.
+By shifting to passive cooling, these homes could be less vulnerable to weather impacts and improve their resilience against climate change risks.

 This project was one of the winning ideas in the Delhi Innovation Challenge which was a joint initiative of the Tata Centre for Development at the University of Chicago and the Dialogue and Development Commission of Delhi.